tytydraco/yessleep/out/I_Got_Lost_In_The_Woods_And_Stumbled_Across_A_Gate_To_Hell.md

 I’ve been an avid backpacker for a decade and traveled around the world; I hiked the tallest mountains and widest valleys.
 Every summer, I prepare to backpack the PCT.
 This trip marked my third attempt at the PCT.
 It is one of my favorite trips I take every year.
 I always documented my travels in my notebook; they are usually boring things: sights I’ve seen, things I did that day, and this trip was no different, or so I imagined.

 You bring everything you might need in your pack.
 You pass through a couple of small towns during the duration of the trail, so usually someone mails supplies to the towns you're going to.
 Mostly, you carried your whole life on your back.
 Minimalist travel is my usual approach.
 I don’t even carry a normal tent, just a tarp and a couple of poles to hold it.
 I love to just sleep under the stars.
 It’s the most peaceful thing you could experience.

 The daily grind was never for me; I felt as though I’ve always been an outsider.
 My boring office job merely allowed me to afford trips such as this.
 Every Friday, my coworkers hounded me to go out with them, but I spent my time preparing for my next adventure.
 After a while, they wore me down, and I accepted their invitation, only to stand in the corner nursing the same warm beer for most of the night.
 After that, the invitations stopped.
 Natures where I belonged.

-I am uploading my logs from this trip, and if anyone stumbles onto the same entrance that I found, DON’T do the same that I did.

 June 7, 2015